 You can knock the hike to Capitol Gorge off in an hour if you really want to, ideally late in the afternoon when the light is at its best and the area glows golden.
 It’s just a two mile round trip hike to the Tanks with an elevation gain and loss of 80 feet.

-Interestingly the Capitol Gorge route was the main one through the park until 1964 when Highway 64 was constructed.
-The Capitol Gorge takes visitors past Petroglyph panels, a pioneer register, and the famous water tanks.
+Interestingly, the Capitol Gorge route was the main one through the park until 1964 when Highway 64 was constructed.
+The Capitol Gorge hike takes visitors past Petroglyph panels, a pioneer register, and the famous water tanks.
 Another name for the water tanks is potholes or waterpockets.

 Shortly after passing the Pioneer Registry look for signage to the Tanks pointing to the left (north) and then continue up a rocky, steep trail for just 0.2 miles.
 Unless the “tanks” are full of water they are a tad underwhelming but there’s nothing underwhelming about the landscape.

 For better views and some fun playing on the rocks continue up past the Tanks until you’ve had enough.
 Retrace your steps.
 I think the Capitol Gorge – Tanks hike offers a lot of visual interest considering its length.

 Options from the far end of the Capitol Gorge hike

 At the canyon’s east end, surefooted hikers can continue up to the Golden Throne via a steep trail with switchbacks.